 In terms of specifics, it is perhaps best to turn to Dudley Edwards again for his is one of only a few accounts that gives details of these sightings rather than a mere summary.

-The first sighting of Hare was supposedly by a young boy at 3 am who saw Hare passing Dodbeck on Saturday, two hours after his release from Dumfries Gaol.
+The first sighting of Hare was supposedly by a young boy at 3 am who saw him passing Dodbeck on Saturday, two hours after his release from Dumfries Gaol.

-Dodbeck on the banks of the Mouswald Burn appears to no longer exist, but for clarity, it can be seen on this OS Map here via the National Library of Scotland’s website.
+Dodbeck, on the banks of the Mouswald Burn, appears to no longer exist, but for clarity, it can be seen on this OS Map via the National Library of Scotland‘s website.
 Just make sure you zoom in a lot!
 It lies near the larger village of Mouswald, on the Annan Road.

 Hare was later seen, and recognised, a little over two hours later by a mail coach driver who spotted him sitting by the side of the road near Carlisle.
-A few hours after this the final time one of Scotland’s most infamous murderers was actually seen, was two miles outside of Carlise heading in the direction of Newcastle.
+A few hours after this, the last time one of Scotland’s most infamous murderers was seen, was two miles outside of Carlise heading in the direction of Newcastle.